svijasvg/cloud/knowledge-base.md

 - If a font family begins with a number (`8-Heavy`, Illustrator will add quotes to the name in the SVG CSS sheet
 - a font family must be quoted if it begins with a number (`8`)

+How fonts are managed by Svija Cloud:
+- `rewrite_svg` simply adds svg font references to DB that are used in page but not already listed
+- `integrate_fonts` does the heavy lifting, populating the DB with family, style and weight
+- `write_font_css` constructs the CSS at the top of the page based on the DB

 ### News Header

 To add a message to the cloud header, update the following html files: